Sholto Douglas, 1st Baron Douglas of Kirtleside: Second World War

 Douglas returned to England in January 1944 to head Coastal Command during the invasion of Normandy and then, having been confirmed in the rank of air chief marshal on 6 June 1945, he became Commander in Chief, British Air Forces of Occupation in July 1945.
 He was advanced to Knight Grand Cross of the Order of the Bath on 1 January 1946.

 Promoted to Marshal of the Royal Air Force on 1 January 1946, Douglas became the second commander of the British Zone of Occupation in Germany in May 1946.
 He was raised to the peerage as Baron Douglas of Kirtleside, of Dornock in the County of Dumfries on 17 February 1948, sitting as a member of the Labour Party.
 Douglas retired in 1947 and became chairman of BEA in 1949, a post he retained until 1964.
 He published two volumes of autobiography, Years of Combat, covering the First World War, and Years of Command covering the Second World War.

 Douglas died in hospital in Northampton on 29 October 1969 and was buried at St Clement Danes in The Strand in London.
-He was an atheist.